Meadowbank Stadium: Music

 Meadowbank was used as a 25,000 capacity concert venue during T on the Fringe, an annual music festival.
 Muse, My Chemical Romance, Snow Patrol, Radiohead, Pixies, Foo Fighters, Nine Inch Nails, Kaiser Chiefs and Razorlight all played the venue between 2005 and 2007.
 In 2008, T on the Fringe was renamed The Edge Festival and the stadium was no longer used as one of the main venues.

 In 1989, Simple Minds played Meadowbank on their Street Fighting Years Tour after switching from Murrayfield.
 The switch was due to the band's passionate anti-apartheid beliefs clashing with the Scottish Rugby Union's decision to play in South Africa at the time.

 Rifle

-Meadowbank housed both a 10metre airgun range and a 50metre indoor range for smallbore rifle shooting in the 1970s and 1980s.
+Meadowbank housed both a 10-metre airgun range and a 50metre indoor range for smallbore rifle shooting in the 1970s and 1980s.
 The range was closed in 1990 but refurbished in 2014 ahead of the 2014 Commonwealth Games in Glasgow for use as a training venue by Scottish Target Shooting's High Performance Squad.
 The range remained in use until the site's closure in 2017.
 The new Meadowbank plans do not include facilities for target sports despite Edinburgh athlete Seonaid McIntosh having earned one of TeamGB's first quota places to the 2020 Summer Olympics.